 As all adventurers can testify: feel the fear but don’t let it stop you.
 The Travel Intern taught us to be fearless.
 On my first trip in Phuket, I bungee-jumped off a 50m platform; there was no turning back on that platform.
 For someone who’s far from an acrophile (I climb back down instead of leaping off when bouldering), it was truly a heart-stopping experience.

 But right after this first taste, I was only curious for more.
 Defying gravity felt great.
 Needless to say, I was sold.
 I figured this is how life should be led — conquering my fears because I might just come to surprise myself.
-The odds were missing out 100% on the shots I don’t take, so there’s no harm in trying!
+We miss 100% on the shots we don’t take, so there’s no harm in trying!

 Besides overcoming fears, travel in itself could be daunting and way out of comfort for some.
 Far away from home in the unfamiliar, away from loved ones, and being alongside different people 24/7 can be challenging and possibly stressful.